 Native application is developed using C and can access more advanced device-specific features, such as camera, GPS, and accelerometer in addition to more advanced system settings and functionality.

 The native applications use the Native API, which provides all of the memory management and performance benefits that come with building applications for Linux in C. The Native API is extremely helpful, as it includes dozens of API modules that cover a large range of capabilities.
-It provides numerous interfaces to much of the hardware that is found in modern mobile and wearable devices, and does so in an environment that is tailored for limited resources.
+It provides numerous interfaces to much of the hardware that is found in modern mobile, wearable, and IoT devices, and does so in an environment that is tailored for limited resources.

 The following figure illustrates the Tizen architecture model supporting the 3 application types.